Jec A. Ballou

 For years, the sage advice of classical dressage master Nuno Oliveira guided my daily rides.
 I had read a quote by him deriding the use of a watch or any kind of timepiece when schooling a horse.
 His philosophy was that riders needed to school by feeling and responding to the horse rather than by any kind of external measurements or parameters.
 I adopted this idea wholeheartedly for many years, modulating the duration of my training exercises and sessions based on how I felt the horse was, or was not, making gains from them.

-horse rider cross-training, horse riding beginner, Jec Ballou, horse trainer, jec aristotle ballou, western dressage, jec ballou, dressage exercises for horse and rider, jec ballou, equine fitness, beyond horse massage, Jec Ballou
+horse rehabilitation programs, equine rehabilitation programs, Jec Ballou, horse trainer, jec aristotle ballou, western dressage, jec ballou, dressage exercises for horse and rider, jec ballou, equine fitness, beyond horse massage, Jec Ballou

 Jec Ballou, horse trainer, jec aristotle ballou, western dressage, jec ballou, dressage exercises for horse and rider, jec ballou, equine fitness, beyond horse massage, Jec Ballou